 For further information on technical assistance agreements, please contact Continuing and Professional Education.
-A technical assistance agreement, completed and approved by the department head or chair and dean, substitutes for approval of a Request to Engage in External Activity Form 13010 usually required for approval of consulting.
+A technical assistance agreement, completed and approved by the department head, chair, or supervisor and dean, substitutes for approval of a Request to Engage in External Activity Form 13010 usually required for approval of consulting.

-2.24.3 Outside Employment and External Activities Other Than Consulting
+2.25.3 Outside Employment and External Activities Other Than Consulting